teknostatik/debian/README.md

 This is a fork of my [Ubuntu scripts](https://github.com/teknostatik/deploy_ubuntu).

-I have run this on three computers now, and it give sme everything I need to be productive.
+I have run this on three computers now, and it gives me everything I need to be productive.
 As always, your milage may vary.

 ## Installation